ZetaTwo/zetatwocom/_posts/math/2015-05-18-random-number-generators.md

 categories: math
 ---

-We have all probably at some point in our programming career been required to generate a uniformly distributed random number in an interval {% latex %}[A,B]{% endlatex %}.
+We have all probably at some point in our programming career been required to generate a uniformly distributed random number in an interval {% katex %}[A,B]{% endkatex %}.

 # The mistake